 Online safety is an integrated and interwoven theme with other safeguarding considerations.
-It is essential that the DSL takes a lead on ensuring that
+It is essential that the DSL takes a lead on ensuring that interventions are effective.
+This means coordinating support and engaging with other colleagues in the setting who may have more technological expertise such as the IT manager.

-REACH Alternative Education is committed to addressing online safety issues around content, contact, conduct and commerce.
+REACH is committed to addressing online safety issues around content, contact, conduct and commerce.
 This includes:

-- Ensuring that online safety is concerned in relevant policies and procedures. - Online safety is interwoven in safeguarding training for staff and safeguarding on the curriculum for learners. - Acknowledging that child on child abuse can happen via mobile and smart technology between individuals and groups.
-This should be approached in the same process outlined in section 2.7 Responding to incidents of child on child harm - Provision of education via remote learning will comply with governmental advice Safeguarding and remote education - GOV.UK (www.gov.uk) - The effectiveness of the setting's ability to safeguarding learners in respect to filtering and monitoring, information security and access management alongside the above will be reviewed annually. - Preparing children with information for any online challenges and hoaxes, sharing information with parents and where to get help.
+- Ensuring that online safety is included in relevant policies and procedures. - Online safety is interwoven in safeguarding training for staff and safeguarding on the curriculum for learners. - Acknowledging that child on child abuse can happen via mobile and smart technology between individuals and groups.
+This should be approached in the same process outlined in section 2.7 Responding to incidents of child on child harm - Provision of education via remote learning will comply with governmental advice Safeguarding and remote education GOV.UK (www.gov.uk) - The effectiveness of the setting's ability to safeguarding learners in respect to filtering and monitoring, information security and access management alongside the above will be reviewed annually. - Preparing children with information for any online challenges and hoaxes, sharing information with parents and where to get help.